adamharrison/liquid-cpp/README.md

 puts renderer.render({ "a" => 1 }, template)
 ```

-###### Coming Soon!

-Or, alternatively, one can use the "drop in replacement" module, which wraps all this, which will register the exact same constructs as the normal liquid library.
+Or, alternatively, one can use the "drop in replacement" module, which wraps all this, which will register the exact same constructs as the normal `liquid` gem.
 The advantage of this is that by simply replacing your require statements, you should be able to use your existing code; but it'll be close to an order of magnitude
 faster.